ruskam/sensor-rest-consumer/README.md

 Sensor-Up Challenge: Client application
 ===============
-The application consumes a RESTful web service to get a sensor values (currently simulated).
+The application consumes a RESTful web service to get sensor values (http://162.246.156.21/sensor-rest-service/service/sensor).
 The client-side calls a servlet with an ajax request.
-The servlet, in turn, consumers a REST web service, map the response to a Sensor object and send back to the client.
+The servlet, in turn, consumes the REST web service, map the response to a Sensor object and send back to the client.
 The client is represented by a mapping component using Google Maps API v3 and basic html elements to show parameters of a selected sensor.

-A user is expected to select a sensor which entail a map to visualize location of a sensor attached to a dog.
+A user is expected to select a sensor which entails a map to visualize the location of a dog with a sensor attached.
 When another sensor is selected, the map erases location of the previous sensor and starts showing the location of the recently selected sensor.

 The application is available for testing at  http://162.246.156.21/sensor-rest-consumer/